poweroutlet2/openground/docs/docs/commands/list-libraries.md

 This is useful if you want to:
 - See what you've already downloaded but haven't indexed yet.
-- Re-ingest a library with different settings.
+- Re-embed a library with different settings.

 ### Examples